Factorization for the matrix-valued general Jacobi system on the full-line lattice: The direct scattering problem

 It is also known \cite{S1987} that the matrices $\tilde A(z)$ and $\tilde D(z)$ are invertible when $z\in\mathbb T\setminus\{-1,1\}.$ We then introduce the left transmission coefficient $\tilde T_{\rm{l}}(z),$ the left reflection coefficient $\tilde L(z),$ the right transmission coefficient $\tilde T_{\rm{r}}(z),$ and the right reflection coefficient $\tilde R(z)$ as

-We remark that \eqref{2.5} holds when $z\in\mathbb T\setminus\{-1,1\}.$ We use $\tilde T_{\rm{l}}(z)^{-1}$ and $\tilde T_{\rm{r}}(z)^{-1}$ to denote the inverses of the matrices $\tilde T_{\rm{l}}(z)$ and $\tilde T_{\rm{r}}(z),$ respectively.
-From \eqref{2.3}--\eqref{2.5} it follows that
+We remark that \eqref{3.5} holds when $z\in\mathbb T\setminus\{-1,1\}.$ We use $\tilde T_{\rm{l}}(z)^{-1}$ and $\tilde T_{\rm{r}}(z)^{-1}$ to denote the inverses of the matrices $\tilde T_{\rm{l}}(z)$ and $\tilde T_{\rm{r}}(z),$ respectively.
+From \eqref{3.3}--\eqref{3.5} it follows that

-In terms of the Jost solutions $\tilde f_{\rm{l}}(z,n)$ and $\tilde f_{\rm{r}}(z,n)$ to \eqref{1.24}, with the help of \eqref{1.15} we introduce the particular solutions $f_{\rm{l}}(z,n)$ and $f_{\rm{r}}(z,n)$ to \eqref{1.26} as
+In terms of the Jost solutions $\tilde f_{\rm{l}}(z,n)$ and $\tilde f_{\rm{r}}(z,n)$ to \eqref{2.15}, with the help of \eqref{2.6} we introduce the particular solutions $f_{\rm{l}}(z,n)$ and $f_{\rm{r}}(z,n)$ to \eqref{2.17} as

-In the next theorem, we present the analog of Theorem~\ref{theorem2.1} by introducing the Jost solutions to \eqref{1.26} and describing their basic properties.
-In the theorem, we also introduce the scattering coefficients for \eqref{1.26}, present their basic properties, and relate them to the scattering coefficients for \eqref{1.24}.
+In the next theorem, we present the analog of Theorem~\ref{theorem3.1} by introducing the Jost solutions to \eqref{2.17} and describing their basic properties.
+In the theorem, we also introduce the scattering coefficients for \eqref{2.17}, present their basic properties, and relate them to the scattering coefficients for \eqref{2.15}.
+The significance of the theorem comes from the fact that it shows that the scattering coefficients for \eqref{2.15} coincide with the corresponding scattering coefficients for \eqref{2.17}.

-\begin{theorem} When the $q\times q$ matrix-valued coefficients $a(n),$ $b(n),$ $w(n)$ in \eqref{1.26} belong to the class $\mathcal A$ specified in Definition~\ref{definition1.1}, we have the following:
+\begin{theorem} When the $q\times q$ matrix-valued coefficients $a(n),$ $b(n),$ $w(n)$ in \eqref{2.17} belong to the class $\mathcal A$ specified in Definition~\ref{definition1.1}, we have the following:

 \begin{enumerate}